Terms and Conditions for Diploma in Dental Nursing

 In the unlikely event that a student does not find employment prior to deadline, the student will have the option of paying a one off continuation fee of £599 in order to continue the qualification until the next examination date.
 The student will be required to continue studying on the original course that they booked onto and will also receive access to revision pods to help their studies further.
 Please note that there will be no additional classroom lessons for students.

 Option 1 Full Payment

 All course fees are to be paid in full before a login and starter pack is sent to you for your registration to the E-learning Diploma in Dental Nursing course.
 All course fees are to be paid in full before the first scheduled lesson of this course.
 The course Tuition fee is £1,869.

 Registration is counted from the day a deposit is paid and therefore the refund period also starts from that date.
 The only time that Harriet Ellis agrees to refund the course fee is if we decide not to run or cancel the course.
-There is a 7 working day cooling off period when purchasing the course where in there will be a refund less an administration charge of 50% of the deposit made.
+There is a 14 day cooling off period when purchasing the course where in there will be a refund less an administration charge of 50% of the deposit made.
 Students will receive a full refund on any Holding deposits or full balances that have been paid for in advance of any training course in the event that Harriet Ellis does not receive initial accreditation for any new courses or locations that they may apply for.
 The NEBDN hold the right to initially accredit our Training courses and only on acceptance of this initial accreditation will our courses start the tuition of the National Diploma of Dental Nursing Course.